RPiOVN/p2pvps-server/docs/zcash-testnet-setup.md

 Steps to setting up a zcash-enable OpenBazaar server running on testnet:

-* To start with, you might want to begin with, you might want to [create some swap space](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-16-04).
+* To start with, you should probably [create 2GB of swap space](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-16-04).

 1. Get OB server installed by following [these installation instructions](https://github.com/OpenBazaar/openbazaar-go/blob/master/docs/install-linux.md).
 It's assumed that you are running a Ubuntu Linux server.

-2. After verifying that you OpenBazaar server is up and running, shut it down.
+2. After verifying that your OpenBazaar server is up and running, shut it down.
 Delete the `.openBazaar2.0` directory in your home folder (`~`).
-We're going to be setting up zcash and it's good hygene that bitcoin and zcash intermingle as little as possible.
+We're going to be setting up zcash and it's good hygiene that bitcoin and zcash intermingle as little as possible.

 3. Go back to your directory where the source code for OpenBazaar server lives.
 For this example it's `~/openBazaarServer/src/github.com/OpenBazaar/openbazaar-go`.